 5. Internal vs external goals

 Most goals tend to be driven from external definitions of success.
 Why do you want to lose 10kg?
 Because you want to look prettier and appear more lovable to others?
 Why do you want to start your own business?
 Because you want to show the world that you can do it or make money?
-There's nothing wrong with this, but if you want to create sustainable change in yourself it is worth looking a little deeper and focusing on goals derived from the inside.
+There’s nothing wrong with this, but if you want to create sustainable change within yourself it is worth looking a deeper and focusing on goals derived from the inside.